Quotation mark: Polish

-“A name with a story behind it,” he said at last, “which were circumstances otherwise I would be pleased to hear.
-But I would like to speak to you, smith, about your son.”

-(Terry Pratchett, Equal Rites)

 An en-dash is sometimes used in place of the em-dash, especially so in newspaper texts.

 Portuguese

-Neither the Portuguese language regulator nor the Brazilian prescribe what is the shape for quotation marks, they only prescribe when and how they should be used.
+Neither the Portuguese language regulator nor the Brazilian prescribe a particular shape for quotation marks, they only prescribe when and how they should be used.

-In Portugal, the angular quotation marks (ex. «quote») are traditionally used.
-They are the Latin tradition quotation marks, used normally by typographers.
-It is that also the chosen representation for displaying quotation marks in reference sources, and it is also the chosen representation from some sites dedicated to the Portuguese Language.
+In Portugal, angular quotation marks (ex. «quote») are traditionally used.
+They are the Latin tradition quotation marks, normally used by typographers, and are also the usual style in reference sources, as well as on some websites dedicated to the Portuguese language.

-The Código de Redação for Portuguese-language documents published in the European Union prescribes three levels of quotation marks representation, :
+The Código de Redação for Portuguese-language documents published in the European Union prescribes three levels of quotation marks, :

-E estava escrito «Alguém perguntou “Quem foi que gritou ‘Meu Deus!’?”.» na folha de papel.

-And it was written “Someone asked ‘Who shouted “My God”!?’.” on the sheet of paper.